Tuesday, May 12, 2026

 "

-Reflection - How do married couples practise 'leaving and cleaving'
+Reflection - How do Christians practise 'leaving' the world and 'cleaving' to God

 By Robert M. Solomon, Bishop of the Methodist Church in Singapore from 2000 - 2012